APogue/APogue.github.io/research/capabilitites.md

 - **Output-level** — Validated YAML that can be parsed, checked, and re-run for reproducibility

 **Why this approach matters:**
 Unlike black-box AI or conventional human coding, every classification is **transparent, reproducible, and falsifiable**.
 Any third party can follow the chain from *source document → quoted evidence → decision rule → output*.
+For researchers, journalists, or oversight bodies reviewing this work: You can verify every coding decision by checking the quoted evidence against the stated rule.
 This transforms qualitative coding into a form of **algorithmic decision-making** that retains full context while enforcing strict evidence standards at scale.

 ---